Cheukting/rasa_workshop/README.md

 #### Adding actions

 There are two main kinds of actions for our chatbot.
 The first are Utterance Actions, which send a message to a user and start with `utter_`.
 The second are Custom Actions, which run code you have written to enable your chatbot to perform specific custom actions.
+Our form actions are a type of custom action, and we will write the code for those actions further in the workshop.

 For now, we will define our `utter` actions.